 Income can get reported twice

-It’s possible for some income to show up twice – on Form 1099-MISC and Form 1099-K. For example, let’s say you clean carpets for a large business and earn $1,000.
+Some income can show up twice – on Form 1099-MISC and Form 1099-K. For example, let’s say you clean carpets for a large business and earn $1,000.
 You also accept a credit card for payment.
 The business sends you Form 1099-MISC showing the payment.
 Because you accepted payment via credit card, Form 1099-K will also report that payment.
-For that reason, it’s important to keep good records to avoid paying income and self-employment tax on the same money twice.
+It’s important to keep good records to avoid paying income and self-employment tax on the same money twice.

 You may notice discrepancies with Form 1099-K